2016 Saxony-Anhalt state election

-The 2016 Saxony-Anhalt state election was held on 13 March 2016 to elect the members of the 7th Landtag of Saxony-Anhalt.
+The 2016 Saxony-Anhalt state election to elect the members of the 7th Landtag of Saxony-Anhalt was held on 13 March 2016, the same day as the Baden-Württemberg state election and Rhineland-Palatinate state election.
 The incumbent grand coalition of the Christian Democratic Union (CDU) and Social Democratic Party (SPD) led by Minister-President Reiner Haseloff lost its majority.

-The Alternative for Germany (AfD) debuted at 24.3%, with every other parliamentary party recording losses, particularly the SPD and The Left.
+Following the 2015 European migrant crisis, the Alternative for Germany (AfD) debuted at 24.3%, with every other parliamentary party recording losses, particularly the SPD and The Left.

 The CDU subsequently formed a coalition with the SPD and The Greens, which was dubbed the "Kenya coalition".
 Haseloff was re-elected as Minister-President on 25 April.

 Parties

 The table below lists parties represented in the 6th Landtag of Saxony-Anhalt.

 Opinion polling

 Election result

 The actual result was significantly different from what prior opinion polling indicated.
 In comparison to the late-campaign polls, the AfD scored approximately 6% higher, while The Left and SPD each scored around 5% lower.
 The Left were expected to suffer only small losses, but instead achieved their worst result since 1990.
 This made AfD the clear second-place finisher, in contrast to polling which predicted The Left would remain the second largest party.
 The SPD, who were already projected to achieve their worst ever result in the state, suffered a catastrophic result, losing over half their voteshare and barely reaching 10%.
 The Greens narrowly returned to the Landtag, while the FDP fell barely 1,600 votes short of the 5% threshold.
 Minor parties performed better than expected, with 9% of votes going to them, compared to the 5–6% predicted.